Southeast 82nd Avenue and Southeast Holgate Boulevard

 The stadium plan never panned out.
 The property was acquired by the US National Bank in 1955.
 They retained a 2-acre plot and sold the remainder of the property to Fligelman & Meltzer, a joint venture of three California-based developers.
 Robert J. Meyer & Associates, of Los Angeles, were hired to design a single-level, open-air mall.
 Ground was broken on October 20, 1959.

 Meanwhile, US National Bank had built a branch office on their property which opened for business on December 15, 1956.
 The first three stores in the adjacent shopping mall opened their doors on September 15, 1960.
-These were a 2-level (90,000 square foot), Portland-based Lipman & Wolf, Fabric House and Nordstrom's Shoes.
+These were a 2-level (90,000 square foot), Portland-based Lipman & Wolfe, Fabric House and Nordstrom's Shoes.

 On October 27, 1960, the 5 million dollar EASTPORT PLAZA was officially dedicated.
 There were twenty-two operational stores and approximately 286,000 leasable square feet.
 When fully-leased the complex contained forty tenant spaces.
 J.C.
-Penney and J.J.
-Newberry 5 & 10 were junior anchors, with both of these stores having basement sales floors.
+Penney and a J.J.
+Newberry 5 & 10 were junior anchors, with both stores having basement sales floors.

 Charter EASTPORT PLAZA tenants included Fabric House, Pay 'n Save Drug, Leeds Qualicraft Shoes, Lerner Shops and an S & H Green Stamps Redemption Center.
-A bell carillon at the mall played throughout the business day.
-Shopping malls in the immediate vicinity were LLOYD CENTER (1960) {4.4 miles northwest} and MALL 205 (1970) {1.5 miles northeast}.
+A bell carillon at the mall played music throughout the day.

 EASTPORT PLAZA was renovated in the late 1970s.
 The existing shopping concourse was enclosed and climate-controlled.
 A 91,000 square foot North Wing was built; this concourse also being fully-enclosed.
 The addition was anchored by a 1-level (55,100 square foot), Wilsonville, Oregon-based G.I Joe's Sports & Automotive.
 This store was inaugurated in March 1979.
-The mall renovation was completed in October.

-EASTPORT PLAZA now housed approximately 376,800 leasable square feet.
-Lipman & Wolfe, now known as simply Lipmans, had been shuttered in the summer of 1979.
+The mall renovation was completed in October 1979.
+At this time, EASTPORT PLAZA housed approximately 376,800 leasable square feet.
+Lipman & Wolfe (now known as simply Lipmans) had been shuttered in the summer of 1979.
 The building was leased by Hayward, California-based Mervyn's, who opened their EASTPORT PLAZA store on October 3, 1979.

-A few changes have been made since the power center was completed back in the late 1990s.
 G.I.
-Joe's (eventually known as simply "Joe's") closed in March 2005.
+Joe's (now promoted as simply "Joe's") closed in March 2005.
 Its space was divided between a (35,000 square foot) Jo-Ann Fabrics Superstore and (20,600 square foot) Ross Dress For Less.
+The megaplex cinema became a Cinemark venue in 2006.
+Albertsons pulled out of the shopping complex (again) in September 2006.
+LA Fitness assumed the store space and opened in August 2008.

 Sources: